-Welcome to Gateway Seminary of the Southern Baptist Convention!
-You are part of the historic first class of new students to enroll under our new name.
+Welcome to Gateway Seminary of the Southern Baptist Convention.
+You are part of an innovative, global movement training people for ministry leadership.
 We thank God for you!

 As you navigate this catalog, you will find helpful information to guide you in choosing the training path best suited to your needs.
 Our prayer is this information will help you make important decisions about your future education at Gateway.